NafisAnsari786/PortfolioProjects/Zomato Restaurant Clustering Analysis/Readme.md

 - **NumPy**: For numerical computations.
 - **Matplotlib & Seaborn**: For data visualization.
 - **Scikit-learn**: For machine learning algorithms and clustering.
-- **NLTK**: For natural language processing and sentiment analysis.
 - **WordCloud**: For generating word clouds from text data.

 ## Methodology